dustinpfister/blog_posts/_posts/js-function-inverse.md

 ## 1 - Some basic examples of inverse functions

 In this section I will be going over just a few simple examples of what an inverse of a function is.
-This are just a few basic hello world type examples.
+That is just start8ng out with a few very few basic hello world type examples of inverse functions before getting into some real would examples that come up now and then.

 ### 1.1 - Multiply and divide example